Neptunus built temporary hospitality center for LTA cinch Championship 2021

 Technicians also had to introduce sound proofing for the Media Centre within the pavilion to ensure broadcasts and interviews could be conducted without noise from the adjoining bars and restaurants.

-If coronavirus restrictions are fully lifted for the 2022 championship, the South Pavilion is likely to revert back to an exclusively dedicated hospitality facility.
+If coronavirus restrictions are fully lifted for the 2022 Queen’s Club championship, the South Pavilion is likely to revert to an exclusively dedicated sports hospitality facility with temporary VIP hospitality space.

 Chris Pollard, the LTA’s Director of Major Events, said: “The solutions provided by Neptunus enabled us to reconfigure the site efficiently and effectively, deliver the best hospitality experience possible within a safe environment, and accommodate the media in an area that many journalists would like to see us use again.
 This is testament to the quality of service offered by Neptunus, and the success of our collaboration.
 We look forward to the remaining years of our partnership, and an even better experience for those attending the cinch Championships as the world continues to open up.”